defaultxr/xr-abstractions/README.md

 defaultxr's pure data abstractions
 ==================================
 This is a collection of pure data abstractions i've made.
-I don't use pd as much as i used to but this is probably the place where you'll find the latest versions of all my stuff.
+This repository is now officially the place to find my abstractions.

-Please notify me if you get any "not found" errors while you're using any of these (i may have forgotten to include some of them in the repository).
+Please notify me of any bugs you find while using these abstractions.

-Hopefully the comments in each one will be useful to you. below is an overview of the contents of this library.
+I'm still working on writing help files for each of these.
+This collection is under constant development, so things might change, get renamed, removed, etc. But it's fairly likely it won't cause you any problems.

+Some of the abstractions i find most useful are: `map`, `snd~` (and all the objects that begin with "snd"), `o~`, `view~`, `drumseq`, `rrange`, `rchoice`, `bpmm`, `tb303~`, and `unmap`.

+Below is a quick overview of the included abstractions.

 analysis
 ========